 Take tendons, for instance.
 In Repetitive Strain Injury, physician Emil Pascarelli explains that when tendons slide through sheaths as they do in the wrist, a lubricating fluid ensures that friction doesn’t occur.
 Nonetheless, this fluid is used up during movement and restored when we rest (p.
 3-4).

-So even if we instrumentalists play efficiently, if we do so relentlessly, we risk depleting that fluid and causing injurious friction to arise between tendon and sheath.
+Even if we instrumentalists play efficiently, therefore, if we do so relentlessly, we risk depleting that fluid and causing injurious friction to arise between tendon and sheath.
 The result?
 Pain and swelling which, if ignored, can become chronic.

 The answer?
 For starters, whether we play instruments or sing, we should take regular breaks, limit repetition, and avoid sudden dramatic increases in our music-making time – overall, health professionals counsel us to restrict increases to no more than 10-20% per week.

 If we employ movement or vocal habits that run contrary to the body’s nature, we can bring on strain.
 And if we strain repeatedly, we can incur the injuries named in the title of Pascarelli’s book.

 Chapter 13 of The Musician’s Way illustrates ways in which we can sit, stand, sing, and move with ease – dozens of high-resolution photos are included.
 Key takeaways: use wrists in their midranges of motion; align and lengthen the spine; release and widen the shoulders; minimize tension.

 Aside from avoiding accidents in daily life, we need to take care to avert mishaps when we’re hauling gear or dealing with stressful performance situations.